JeremyTallant/google_play/README.md

-# google_play
-Loading, cleaning, and visualizing scraped Google Play Store data to gain insights into the Android app market.
+# The Android App Market on Google Play